ReconnectedCC/commonmeta/README.md

 use one of the bindings, or rust. no docs yet, read the src. the rust src has tests, same with the typescript one. java is the exact same

+It is published at https://npmjs.com/package/commonmeta and also at https://repo.sad.ovh.
+Maven instructions soonTM.

 ### how 2 build
 #### build for rust
 just include lib.rs dude